hramovsky/AEMotionTimeline/README.md

 AE Motion Timeline is an After Effects template for UI motion designers that can help to present UI animations.

+# Quick note

+It's not an automated tool, so you will use your animation as a reference and set up necesssary tracks manually.

 Motion Timeline template.